 Does your family ski?
 In ours, we all either ski or snowboard.
 We’ve just always done it on the East Coast – in Pennsylvania, New York state, and Vermont.
 How would we fare being experienced East Coast skiers on vacation in the Colorado Rockies?
 As I booked our first winter snowsport trip to Colorado, this was one of the biggest questions on my mind.
 Would we be able to just show up and handle it, or would it be that different from the ski slopes we were used to?
-What I learned after taking a trip here is that WHERE you choose to go can be a huge factor in how your trip turns out.
-Fortunately, we chose a very family-friendly mountain for our first foray into skiing and snowboarding: Keystone Resort.
+What I learned after taking a trip to Colorado is that WHERE you choose to go can be a huge factor in how your trip turns out.
+Fortunately, we chose a family-friendly mountain for our first foray into skiing and snowboarding: Keystone Resort.
 Here is the ultimate guide to visiting Keystone Resort with kids.

 Colorado’s Keystone Resort was voted number one by Forbes in January 2017 as the best family-friendly ski resort.
 What a great place to start our adventure.
 At Keystone, they believe that being a kid has no age limit, that play is for everyone, and that it is the root of all good.
 The resort is basically a family playground where kids of all ages can discover the magic of playing in the mountains.
 It is nestled in Summit County, Colorado, allowing you to fly into Denver and take a shuttle ride out to the mountains, which is just what we did.
 Once we arrived, it felt like a cozy little alpine village we’d discovered.
 All you need is located on or near the mountain, and you can feel like you’ve escaped, but you’ve still got everything you need nearby.
 They really know families here, and they’ve taken the time to make it work for you so that you can spend your time making great memories.